monome/docs/grid/index.md

 ## what does it do?

-grid connects through USB to personal computers(LINK), Eurorack modules(LINK), and sound computers like norns(LINK).
+grid connects through USB to personal computers, Eurorack modules, and sound computers like norns.
 It is a highly flexible interface for applications within each of these environments.

 grid communicates with applications to do a wide range of things: control MIDI devices, sequence modular synthesizers, cut samples, become an isometric keyboard, change faders, visualize streams of data, etc etc.